TAMPA, Fla. (FOX 13) - The parents of a little boy at the center of a battle over his cancer treatment are fighting charges against them in court.

 In April, Noah was diagnosed with cancer.
-He went through two rounds of chemotherapy but then his parents skipped his next treatment and, in spite of a court order to continue, took their son to Kentucky.
+He went through two rounds of chemotherapy but then his parents skipped his next treatment and, in spite of being asked to continue, took their son to Kentucky to seek alternate treatment.

 They objected to chemo and wanted to try natural remedies for Noah.

 The Hillsborough Sheriff's Office tracked the family down and brought them back to Tampa.

 Noah was taken away from his parents and temporary custody was given to his maternal grandmother.

 In family court Wednesday, Noah's parents fought to get their parental rights restored.

 Their new attorney, Brooke Elvington says they will fight to get Noah back.

 "From our perspective, it's simply important that Noah is returned to his parents.
 He's a 3-year-old little boy going through a very traumatic time and he's very much loved by his parents and he loves his parents.
 It's important to reunite the kid," said Elvington.

 A trial date has been set for August.